data-preservation-programs/singularity/docs/cli-reference/run/content-provider.md

-# [Alpha] Start a content provider that serves retrieval requests
+# Start a content provider that serves retrieval requests

 ```
 NAME: